 The Company has adopted a deferred conveyance/prepaid revenues presentation of the transactions between the Company and Hoactzin Partners, L.P. on September 17, 2007 to more clearly present the effects of the three-part transaction consisting of the Ten Well Program, the Methane Project and a contingent exchange option agreement.
 To reflect the deferred conveyance, the Company allocated \$0.85 million of the \$3.85 million Purchase Price paid by Hoactzin for its interest in the Ten Well Program to the Methane Project, based on a relative fair value calculation of the Methane Project's portion of the projected payout stream of the combined two projects as seen at the inception of the agreement, utilizing then current prices and anticipated time periods when the Methane Project would come on stream.
-The Ten Well Program at inception was \$3.0 million and the prepaid revenues were \$0.85 million.
+At inception of the Ten Well Program, the Company recorded \$3.0 million to "Deferred conveyance oil and gas properties" and \$0.85 million to "prepaid revenues".

-The Company has established separate deferred conveyance and prepaid revenue accounts for the Ten Well Program and the Methane Project.
 Release of the deferred amounts to the Ten Well Program will be made as proceeds are actually distributed to Hoactzin.
 Release will be made on the respective proceeds only as to each project until either one or both satisfy the threshold amount that removes the contingent equity exchange option.